 Bob's latest (2012) book, entitled Ageism at Work: The Role of Communication in a Changing Workplace is now out in Spanish, Catalan, and English.

-Bob is a frequent media consultant in the areas of management communication, workplace ageism, and age diversified workplaces, most recently appearing on National Public Radio and in Bloomberg BusinessWeek, US News and World Report, the Chicago Tribune, the New York Times, GQ, Esquire, the Atlanta Journal Constitution, the Capital Times, and the International Herald Tribune.
+Bob is a frequent media consultant in the areas of management communication, leadership, workplace ageism, and age diversified workplaces, most recently appearing on National Public Radio and in Bloomberg BusinessWeek, US News and World Report, the Chicago Tribune, the New York Times, GQ, Esquire, the Atlanta Journal Constitution, the Capital Times, and the International Herald Tribune.

 Prior to joining UCLA, Dr. McCann taught at the USC Marshall School of Business.
 At USC, Bob was the recipient of the "Golden Apple" Teaching Award, an honor bestowed by Marshall's full time, first year MBA class on its favorite professors.
 Bob has received numerous Dean’s commendations for exemplary teaching.